-We intervene at the point where our action is most likely to provoke positive change – whether this is intervening at the point of an environmental crime, targeting those who have the power to make a difference, engaging people and communities who can leverage change, or working for the adoption of environmentally responsible and socially just solutions.
+We intervene where our action is most likely to spark positive change – whether this is intervening at the point of an environmental crime, targeting those who have the power to make a difference, engaging people and communities who can leverage change, or working for the adoption of environmentally responsible and socially just solutions.
 Usually, our campaigns involve elements of all of these tactics.

 Investigations are a fundamental part of Greenpeace’s campaigns.
 Through investigations we can expose those responsible for environmental destruction and shed light on the areas of operation that they would rather stay in the dark.